csci265-team/HiddenFrame/documentation/design.md

 POST requests for:

-- Receiveing user inputted infromation for the sign up page(email and password).
+- Receiving user inputted infromation for the sign up page(email and password).
   - Response: A JSON object confirming success or failure.
-- Receiveing user inputted credentials for the login page(email and password).
+- Receiving user inputted credentials for the login page(email and password).
   - Response: A JSON object confirming success or failure.
-- Receiveing user uploaded images to be uploaded to the image board and/or images to be embedded with a hidden message.
+- Receiving user uploaded images to be uploaded to the image board and/or images to be embedded with a hidden message.
   - Response: A JSON object confirming that the image was uploaded successfully or returning an error if the upload failed.
-- Receiveing user inputted hidden message to be embedded in the image.
+- Receiving user inputted hidden message to be embedded in the image.
   - Response: A JSON object confirming that the hidden message was successfully embedded in the image or returning an error if the process failed.
-- Receiveing user inputted private messages being sent through the Secret Chat page.
+- Receiving user inputted private messages being sent through the Secret Chat page.
   - Response: A JSON object confirming the private message has been sent or if the process had failed.
-- Receiveing the action of the user liking an image(stretch goal).
+- Receiving the action of the user liking an image(stretch goal).
   - Response: A JSON object confirming the "like" has been received or if an error occured.
-- Receiveing user uploaded images to be embeded as an image(stretch goal).
+- Receiving user uploaded images to be embeded as an image(stretch goal).
   - Response: A JSON object confirming that the image was uploaded successfully or returning an error if the upload failed.